Updated: May 11

 Can we comprehend a life worth living, free of perpetual existential crisis?

-A life that is meaningful and purposeful without a hint of the daily grind that most of us now seem to despise?
+A meaningful and purposeful life without a hint of the daily grind that most of us now seem to despise?

-It may not be too big an assumption if one were to say that a very different society will eventually emerge, very different to the one that you and I know.
-The modern society, the way it runs its daily business is a bit like the massively overloaded cargo ship on the above picture, battling against nature to stay afloat.
+It might not be too big an assumption if one were to say that a very different society will eventually emerge, very different from the one you and I know.
+The modern society, the way it runs its daily business, is a bit like the massively overloaded cargo ship on the above picture, battling against nature to stay afloat.
 And its heavy load may be the very thing that will make it capsize.
-All that wealth onboard, yet all pointless it would seam if Nature were to seal its fate, as it has done to us so many times during our relatively short existence as human spices, utterly oblivious to our existence.
+All that wealth onboard, yet all pointless it would seem if Nature were to seal its fate, as it has done to us so many times during our relatively short existence as human spices, utterly oblivious to our existence.

 The consequences to our kind could be catastrophic if we don't address the social and political ramifications of powerful yet little-understood disruptive technologies, such as AI and the looming bonfire of traditional jobs it will bring about.
 And don't forget Nature's infinite power to ruin our best-conceived plans.